ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.js.markdown

 {PANEL:Working with multiple clients}

+You can use a **Suscription Worker Strategy** to determine whether multiple workers of the same subscription can connect it one by one, or **concurrently**.

+* **One Worker Per Subscription Strategies**
+  The one-worker-per-subscription strategies allow workers of the same subscription to connect it **one worker at a time**, with different strategies to support various inter-worker scenarios.
-In order to support various inter-worker scenarios, one worker is allowed to take the place of another in the processing of a subscription.
+   * One worker is allowed to take the place of another in the processing of a subscription.
-Thanks to subscriptions persistence, the worker will be able to continue the work from the point it's predecessor stopped.
+     Thanks to subscriptions persistence, the worker will be able to continue the work starting at the point its predecessor got to.

-It's possible to configure that a worker will wait for an existing connection to fail, and take it's place, or we can configure it to force close an existing connection etc. See more in [Workers interplay](../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#workers-interplay).
+   * You can also configure a worker to wait for an existing connection to fail and take its place, or to force an existing connection to close.
+   * Read more about these strategies [here](../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#one-worker-per-subscription-strategies).

+* **Concurrent Subscription Strategy**
+  Using the concurrent subscription strategy, multiple workers of the same subscription can connect it simultaneously and divide the documents processing load between them to speed it up.
+   * Batch processing is divided between the multiple workers.
+   * Connection failure is handled by assigning batches of failing workers to active available workers.
+   * Read more about this strategy [here](../../client-api/data-subscriptions/concurrent-subscriptions).

 {PANEL/}

 {PANEL:Data subscriptions usage example}

 Data subscriptions are accessible by a document store.
-Here's an example of an ad-hoc creation and usage of data subscriptions:
+Here's an example of creating and using a data subscription:

 {CODE:nodejs subscriptions_example@client-api\dataSubscriptions\dataSubscriptions.js /}